 SPAN 445 Visual Practices in Latin America

-SPAN 455 Limits of Genre: Latin America
+SPAN 455 Limits of Genre (when the topic is Latin America)

 SPAN 485 Undoing the Nation: Contemporary Cultural Manifestations